 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we presented techniques useful in introducing the idea of internet addiction to clients.
-These techniques included: Defining Addiction; Web Quiz; and Assessing the Damage.
+In the last section, we presented techniques useful in introducing the idea of Problematic Internet Use to clients.
+These techniques included: Problematic Internet Use; Web Quiz; and Assessing the Damage.

-On this track, we will examine three types of emotional attachment that teen clients may form to the internet.
+In this section, we will examine three types of emotional attachment that teen clients may form to the internet.
 These three types of emotional attachment include: friendship; catharsis; and validation.

 3 Types of Emotional Attachments